AT&T: Recent developments (2013–present)

 On May 17, 2021, AT&T announced plans to relinquish its equity interest in WarnerMedia, and have it merge with Discovery, Inc. in a US$43 billion deal to establish a new media company.

 Electronic Arts, which was a bidder in the proposed sale of Warner Bros Interactive Entertainment, purchased the mobile gaming studio Playdemic from WBIE for US$1.4 billion in June 2021.

 In September 2021, Fox Corporation acquired TMZ from WarnerMedia in a deal worth about $50 million with TMZ being operated under the Fox Entertainment division.

 On December 21, 2021, AT&T announced that they had agreed to sell Xandr (and AppNexus) to Microsoft for an undisclosed price.
 The deal was completed in June 2022.

 On April 8, 2022, the spinoff of WarnerMedia and its subsequent merger with Discovery, Inc. to form Warner Bros.
 Discovery was completed.
 As a result of this merger, HBO Max and other video services were dropped from AT&T's unlimited plan offering.

+On May 21, 2025, AT&T announced an agreement to purchase Lumen Technologies' mass-market fiber business, extending AT&T's terrestrial broadband connectivity footprint across additional states in the US.

+On July 2, 2025, AT&T and TPG Capital closed the sale of the remaining 70% stake in DirecTV.

+On September 12, 2025, AT&T announced its partnership with Gigs to enable more U.S. tech companies like Klarna or Walmart's OnePay to launch their own mobile services.

+2024 Snowflake data breach

+In 2024, AT&T was one of several clients of Snowflake Inc. that had data stolen in as part of the mass 2024 Snowflake data breach.
+Phone and text logs from May 1, 2022 to October 31, 2022 of "nearly all" AT&T customers were exposed as part of the breach.
+This hack is the first cyber incident in which the Justice Department has asked a company to delay filing a disclosure with the SEC because of potential national security or public safety concerns.

+AT&T was also reported to have been affected by a 2024 attack from the Salt Typhoon advanced persistent threat linked to the Chinese government.

 Landline operating companies

-Of the eight companies that were part of the Breakup of the Bell System, these five are a part of the current AT&T:
+Of the eight companies that were part of the breakup of the Bell System, the following five are a part of the current AT&T: